Louisiana Court Records

 No, §15 of Article 1 in Louisiana’s constitution protects individuals from being placed in jeopardy twice for the same crime.
 However, if there is a mistrial, such individuals can apply for another trial on the same offense.
 A mistrial usually occurs when a jury cannot concur on a verdict.
 The court concludes that the defendant lacks the mental capacity to proceed with the case or a legal defect in the trial proceedings.

-How Do I Lookup a Criminal Court Case in Louisiana?
+How Do I Look Up a Criminal Court Case in Louisiana?

 How to Access Electronic Court Records in Louisiana?